Psalm 110

-This psalm is a cornerstone in Christian theology, as it is cited as proof of the plurality of the Godhead and Jesus' supremacy as king, priest, and Messiah.
-For this reason, Psalm 110 is "the most frequently quoted or referenced psalm in the New Testament".
-Classical Jewish sources, in contrast, state that the subject of the psalm is either Abraham, David, or the Jewish Messiah.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 Because this psalm is prominent in the Office of Vespers, its Latin text has particular significance in music.
 Well-known vespers settings are Monteverdi's Vespro della Beata Vergine (1610), and Mozart's Vesperae solennes de confessore (1780).
 Handel composed his Dixit Dominus in 1707, and Vivaldi set the psalm in Latin three times.

 Background

 The psalm is usually dated in its first part in the pre-exilic period of Israel, sometimes even completely in the oldest monarchy.